Preserve Route 66

-To raise awareness about this important historic resource, the National Trust is traveling Route 66 from July 2 to August 3, 2018.
-We will document our trip across the country from an Airstream trailer, and our crew of Roadies will help us uncover new stories and meet the diverse people living along the historic route.
-By the trip’s end, we hope to capture the spirit of Route 66 and share it with travelers old and new, real and virtual—anyone who dreams of the open road.
+To raise awareness about this important historic resource, the National Trust traveled Route 66 from July 2 to August 3, 2018.
+Our goal: to capture the spirit of Route 66 and share it with travelers old and new, real and virtual—anyone who dreams of the open road.
+We documented our trip across the country from an Airstream trailer, and our crew of Roadies helped us uncover new stories and meet the diverse people living along the historic route.

 Designate Route 66 as a National Historic Trail preserving the Mother Road as a vital, iconic, and evolving piece of Americana for generations to come.